Yodoya : The Edo Period’s Richest Merchant

 Of Rice and Gold

 As time passed, people began to use trade notes instead of tangible objects.
 They eventually moved on to trading rice at a predetermined price for future harvests.
 This was the world’s first-ever example of a future contract.
-Additionally, Yodoya established a fish market and a vegetable market— this area that is today the Osaka Central Market.
+Additionally, Yodoya established a fish market and a vegetable market, which is today the Osaka Central Market.

 The End of the Yodoya Clan